iPROS Urban Planning

 Free membership registration

-This is a case study of photocatalytic treatment for airport parking lot restrooms (anti-soiling and deodorization measures).
+This is a case study of glass photocatalytic treatment at a wedding venue facility (anti-soiling measures).

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)